Exciting news!

 A brief bio about Yoland Wadsworth

 She went on to pioneer in Australia the use of critical collaborative community research in the 1970s; consumer-staff participation in dialogic evaluation in the 1980s, and 'whole systems' culture change and quality improvement using multi-stakeholder participatory inquiry in the 1990s.
+In the 2000s she developed a transdisciplinary meta-epistemology for use to 'build in' research and evaluation as systemic inquiry to human life.
+She introduced the concepts of 'kitchen table conversations' in 1984, 'culture of evaluation' in 1991; 'critical reference group' (end-user/beneficiary) in 1984, revised as 'critical inquiry group' in 2010; and those of 'inquiry capabilities', 'inquiry preferences', and 'inquiry preference reach' around the 'full cycle' of 'living systems inquiry' in 2010.

-She is currently Adjunct Professor in the Centre for Applied Social Research, School of Global Studies, Social Science & Planning, Design and Social Context Portfolio, RMIT University; Principal Fellow in the McCaughey VicHealth Centre for the Promotion of Mental Health and Community Wellbeing, School of Population Health, Faculty of Medicine, Dentistry and Health Sciences, University of Melbourne, and a Distinguished Fellow of the Action Research Center, University of Cincinnati.
+She has been Adjunct Professor in the Centre for Applied Social Research, School of Global Studies, Social Science & Planning, Design and Social Context Portfolio, RMIT University; a Principal Fellow in the Centre for Health Equity, School of Population Health, Faculty of Medicine, Dentistry and Health Sciences, and (Hon) Associate Professor, McCaughey VicHealth Centre, University of Melbourne; Public Health Resident (visiting) in the National Centre for Epidemiology and Population Health, Austraian National University; Distinguished Fellow of the Action Research Center, University of Cincinnati, and Faculty Partner in the Relational Coordination Research Collaborative, Wagner School of Social Policy and Management, Brandeis University.

 Peter Senge at MIT, the Society for Organisational Learning and at the Presencing Institute

-The Late Donnella (Donna) Meadows' Sustainability Institute
+The Late Donnella (Donna) Meadows' Sustainability Institute now the Academy for Systems Change

-Otto Scharmer's evolutionary business 'theory U', and the Aesthetics/Arts, Creativity and Organisational Research network ACORN
+Otto Scharmer's evolutionary business 'theory U', and the Aesthetics/Arts, Creativity and Organisational Research Network ACORN

 Gerald Midgley and Wendy Gregory of the Hull Systems Studies Centre and Environmental Science and Research (ESR) Social Systems Group